askonube/TH-Zero-Day-Ransomware/README.md

 ### Actions Taken

-- Immediately disconnect the infected machine `(win-vm-mde)` from the network, including disabling internet access and any local network connections, to prevent lateral movement and further spread of the ransomware.
+- Immediately disconnected the infected machine `(win-vm-mde)` from the network, including disabling internet access and any local network connections, to prevent lateral movement and further spread of the ransomware.

-- Take disk images or snapshots of affected systems to preserve the current state for analysis and potential law enforcement collaboration.
-Also capture any volatile data for forensic investigation.
+- Took disk images or snapshots of affected systems to preserve the current state for analysis and potential law enforcement collaboration.
+Also captured any volatile data for forensic investigation.

-- Alert internal stakeholders including IT, security, legal, communications, and executive leadership
+- Alerted internal stakeholders including IT, security, legal, communications, and executive leadership

-- Remove or quarantine suspicious persistence artifacts such as `.lnk` shortcut files used by the ransomware to maintain foothold
+- Removed or quarantined suspicious persistence artifacts such as `.lnk` shortcut files used by the ransomware to maintain foothold

-- Run full antivirus and endpoint detection scans on infected hosts to remove ransomware binaries and related malware components
+- Ran full antivirus and endpoint detection scans on infected hosts to remove ransomware binaries and related malware components

-- Validate that all persistence mechanisms are eradicated before restoring systems.
+- Validated that all persistence mechanisms are eradicated before restoring systems.

-- Restore affected systems and data from secure, offline backups following a prioritized recovery plan.
+- Restored affected systems and data from secure, offline backups following a recovery plan.

-- Provide user training to increase awareness of ransomware delivery methods and suspicious file types (e.g., `.lnk` files)
+- Provided user training to increase awareness of ransomware delivery methods and suspicious file types (e.g., `.lnk` files)

 ## 6. Improvement